bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 protocol version 70001 and implemented in Bitcoin Core 0.8.0 (February 2013).

-If a filter has been previous set with the `filterload` message, the `merkleblock` message will contain the TXIDs of any transactions in the requested block that matched the filter, as well as any parts of the block's merkle tree necessary to connect those transactions to the
+If a filter has been previously set with the `filterload` message, the `merkleblock` message will contain the TXIDs of any transactions in the requested block that matched the filter, as well as any parts of the block's merkle tree necessary to connect those transactions to the